mwelland/ENGPHYS_3NM4/Book/index.md

 Decompose into simpler problems.

 * Boil everything down to a simple task (linear system of equations)
-* Apprioximte functions as weighted sums of simpler functions (a linear basis)
+* Approximate functions as weighted sums of simpler functions (a linear basis)
 * Expand functions as Taylor series
 * Achieve higher order accuracy by
 * * approximating higher order derivatives.